 This ensures sensitive business data remains within a controlled infrastructure environment rather than being stored inside third-party SaaS platforms.

-For industries such as finance, healthcare, defense, and government sectors, this level of control is essential.
+For industries such as finance, healthcare, defence, and government sectors, this level of control is essential.

 AWS operates data centers across multiple global regions.